Jeremy809/Workplace/README.md

 Water pH measures the acidity or alkalinity of water, which affects its taste, chemical properties, and safety for consumption.
 The scale ranges from 0 to 14:

 pH Range	Classification	Suitability for Drinking	Description
-< 7	Acidic	⚠ Not ideal	Acidic water can corrode pipes, leach metals, and may indicate pollution.
+< 7	Acidic	(Not ideal)    Acidic water can corrode pipes, leach metals, and may indicate pollution.
 Not generally suitable for long-term consumption.
-7 – 8.5	Neutral	✅ Safe	    Neutral to slightly alkaline water is ideal for drinking, cooking, and aquatic life.
+7 – 8.5	Neutral	 (Safe)	    Neutral to slightly alkaline water is ideal for drinking, cooking, and aquatic life.
 Most river water samples fall in this range.
-> 8.5	Alkaline (Basic)	⚠ Caution	 Water with high alkalinity is generally safe but may affect taste, cause scaling in pipes, and impact mineral solubility.
+> 8.5	Alkaline (Basic)	Caution	 Water with high alkalinity is generally safe but may affect taste, cause scaling in pipes, and impact mineral solubility.
 Occasional consumption is usually fine.

 Most river water samples were neutral (pH 7–8.5), making them suitable for consumption.